gtmassey/laravel-analytics/readme.md

 > **Warning**
 > Package will always prioritize `GOOGLE_APPLICATION_CREDENTIALS` env value over other options.
 If you want to use a separate service account, make sure to set `ANALYTICS_CREDENTIALS_USE_ENV=false`.

-Move the `JSON` key file to your project's `root/analyticsAPI` directory.
-Name the file `credentials.json`.

 //PIC

 Finally, open Google Analytics, and copy the property ID for the property you want to query.
 You will need this ID to use this package.